jfdev001/jfdev001.github.io/_pages/cv.md

 ---

 ## Career Interests
-I am a budding specialist in HPC with performance optimization and DevOps skills honed during my time as a Scientific Programmer at the Leibniz Institute for Atmospheric Physics.
+I am a budding specialist in HPC with performance optimization and DevOps skills honed during my time as a Scientific Programmer at the Leibniz Institute of Atmospheric Physics.
 I am eager to contribute my diverse skills in scientific modeling, finite element methods, fundamentals of fluid and atmospheric modelling, and more to a software engineering role.